 Therefore, in many ways, mortgages for holiday lets might be seen as falling somewhere between the categories of owner occupied residential mortgages and buy to let mortgages.

 The special status of a holiday let property makes it crucial that you arrange the appropriate specialist mortgage, based on full disclosure of the use to which the property will be put.
+Your mortgage will either be accepted or declined, based partly on its suitability as a holiday let as determined by CJ Bloor: Your Trusted Building Surveying Partner, or a similar building surveyor in your locality.

 If you knowingly apply for a different type of mortgage, yet intend to use the property as a holiday let, this is in effect mortgage fraud.
 If discovered by your mortgage lender, they have the right to immediately call in the loan.